Messages Resource

 The bsmtp program is provided as part of Bacula.
 For additional details, please see the bsmtp – Customizing Your Email Messages section.
 Please test any mailcommand that you use to ensure that your bsmtp gateway accepts the addressing form that you use.
 Certain programs such as Exim can be very selective as to what forms are permitted particularly in the from part.
 Be careful, most of the samples use %r in the sender part of the mailcommand.
 This is a convenient way to setup the sender and the recipient at once.
 When you configure multiple recipients (separated by a comma) you must replace the %r in the sender part with only one valid email address.

-except that it is used for Operator messages.
-The substitutions
+Description: This resource specification is similar to the MailCommand except that it is used for Operator messages.

-set this command to the same value as specified for the MailCommand
+Comment: Normally, you will set this command to the same value as specified for the MailCommand.
+The OperatorCommand directive must appear in the Messages resource before the Operator directive.

 <destination> = <address> = <message-type1>, <message-type2>, …